Search

 Everyone has the chance to be young, but not everyone is awarded the gift of growing old and the closer we get to a childlike state of free self-expression as adults – the better we will feel.
 Follow your impulses and lean into being spontaneous without judging yourself.
 You’ll get a visceral reaction that will perk you up, maybe even excite you.
 That’s how you’ll know you’ve found something that is a fit for you to let off some steam and simply just enjoy it.

-An in-demand MC, Shanelle has worked on large scale and boutique events both in Adelaide and on a national level and she recently has been deemed a ‘Woman to Watch’ in South Australia.
+An in-demand MC, Shanelle works on large scale and boutique events in Adelaide and she also tours nationally with various events as well.

 Want to get top trending news, recipes, giveaways and the hottest deals delivered straight to your inbox once a week?